 Redeem credit card rewards.
 Especially if they could expire before you can use them on travel.
 See if your points and miles can get you big discounts, free stuff or cash back to buy something off your mom’s Christmas list.

 Dig up an unused gift card.
 Use it to buy a gift.
 Or swap it for a different gift card on an exchange like Cardpool.
 If you don’t find anything good, you can also sell your card for cash.

 Wrap up old gifts that weren’t right for you.
 If it doesn’t fit, isn’t your style or is a duplicate of something you already have (and still has tags)...regift it.

 Isn’t regifting rude?

-If you’re dreaming of an affordable Christmas, don’t stress.
+If you’re dreaming of an affordable holiday season, don’t stress.
 Between experience gifts and creative spending strategies (hi, credit card points), there are tons of ways to gift without spending (that much) money.
 So you can be merry, bright...and on budget.

 Subscribe to Skimm Money